ssanj/babyloncandle/posts/2015-08-02-run-a-test-method-of-a-test-class-from-sbt.md

 [info] All tests passed.
 ```

-What I did not know was how to run a single test within a test file.
+What I did not know was how to run a single test method within a test class.
 This functionality depends on the test framework in use.

 ## ScalaTest ##